Laurent147/cypress-qatouch/README.md

 ```

 ### Secure your QA Touch credentials
-To load QA Touch's domain and apiToken information from environment variables add the following code to cypress/plugins/index.js
+To load QA Touch's domain and apiToken information from environment variables add the following code to cypress/plugins/index.js (don't forget to remove the attributes for cypress.json)

 ```javascript